 Miscellaneous Activities in Cameron Highland

-All tourist site stays open up to 6pm only so at the evening there was nothing much to do in cameron.
-A few local market stays open for a bit long so at the evening you may want to browse them for fresh vegies or plant.
-Boiled/roasted sweet potatos are the most interesting street food I found there.
-They were uber sweet than usual sweet potatos I tested before.
+All tourist site stays open up to 6pm only so in the evening there was nothing much to do in Cameron Highland.
+A few local market stays open for a bit long so in the evening you may want to browse them for fresh veggies or plant.
+Boiled/roasted sweet potatoes are the most interesting street food I found there.
+They were uber sweet than usual potatoes potatos I tested before.
 Steamboat buffet dinner seemed to be very popular there with a very cheap pricing (the one we tried costs ony 35RM/person).
 At the last day of our stay I bought quite a few plants to bring home with me.
 And ofcourse as a souveniour you can buy dry flowers like lavender, tea and flower essential oil.

 Other than these there are also a lot more attraction in Cameron like bee farm, butterfly farms etc. You might enjoy those aswell if you are an insects lover.

 If you planing to visit Cameron Highland make sure you’re a good and safe driver or you driving partner is.
 You can go there by bus (which is quite cost effective) then hire motor bike there aswell.
 Every hotel/resort there also offers package day trip, however, I don’t think a day is enough to enjoy the natural beauty there.
 Plan your journey ahead so you can manage time better, and do avoid driving around at the night.
 Trust me the curves are scary :p

 Have you been to Cameron Highland?
 What are your favorite places in Cameron?
 Share in the comments.